Admitted Student Frequently Asked Questions

 Orientation is an essential part of your successful transition to medical school and your first official course; thus, attendance is mandatory.

-- What happens if I must miss a part of orientation?
-Are excused absences permitted?
+- Are excused absences permitted?

 regarding course absences during the Foundations Level of the curriculum.

-- What should I wear to orientation?
+- What should I wear to Orientation?

+Please wear a mask upon arrival.
 Student dress should be business casual for Orientation with comfortable shoes, unless instructed otherwise (specific activities during the week may call for alternative attire).

-- Should I bring anything with me to orientation on the first day?
+- Should I bring anything with me to Orientation on the first day?

 students also carry water bottles.